Are PSA graded Pokemon cards worth the time, money, and effort involved to collect or resell in 2022?

 Since its inception in 1991, PSA has certified over 40 million cards and collectibles with a cumulative declared value of over a billion dollars.

-They’re based in the United States, and are seen as a viable option if you want to encapsulate a card and protect it long-term.
+They’re based in the United States.
+PSA is seen as a viable option if you want to encapsulate a card and protect it long-term.

-PSA graded cards sell for far more than any other company, and they use a familiar red and white label, as well as a 10-point grading system which has been replicated by many others.
+PSA graded cards sell for far more than any other company, and they use a familiar red and white label.
+There’s also a 10-point grading system which has been replicated by many others.

 A PSA 10 is the best grade possible.
 For example, there are only 56 PSA 10 Holo Shadowless 1999 Charizard cards at the current time of writing, with 720 PSA 9 grades, and 955 PSA 8 copies.